frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise5.md

 ### Assembly Instructions

 **Next, navigate to the "Exercise #5 Assembly" tab** in your copied document and **refer to the solution document** to complete the assembly for this exercise.
-The **following instructions slides** only provide a general outline and some key details.
+The **following instruction slides** only provide a general outline and some key details.

 <div class="slideshow-container">
   <!-- Full-width images with number and caption text -->